FAQs

 What are the ages of the campers?

 Our youngest campers are 6 years old and our oldest are 12 years old.
-Students will be grouped by age levels with 10 campers or less in each group.
+Students will be grouped by age levels.

 Who are the camp directors and art mentors?